Production of Sense8: Writing

 Initial writing for the first season was split between the Wachowskis and Straczynski.
 The Wachowskis wrote episodes one, two, three, seven and eight while Straczynski wrote episodes four, five, six, nine and ten.
 Then the Wachowskis rewrote Straczynski's scripts and vice versa.
 Straczynski said a good portion of the writing was done by just Lana and himself.
 Straczynski believes writing with the Wachowskis helped mask each other's weaknesses and also allowed each party to learn from the other.
 He recognizes action and plot as their biggest strengths but structure as their weakness.
 On the other hand, he views himself as really good on structure but weak on action.
 Straczynski said the way he works is by first developing the entire script in his head, from the first sentence to the last, before sitting down to write it, while the Wachowskis begin by writing the scenes they have already developed, leaving the others they haven't figured out yet for later, while they constantly move the pieces around to see in which way they work best.

 Earlier versions of the story featured a sensate from Iraq and more about Whispers, the villain of the show.
 The show was transformed when the writers decided to limit the storytelling, with the exception of the opening scene of the first episode, to the perspective of the eight characters.
 This means that every scene set in San Francisco must be about Nomi, in Chicago about Will and so on.
 Since the show begins with the characters not knowing what is happening to them and without being able to cut e.g. to the villains like a traditional show, the audience starts with the same questions and confusion as the characters do.
 As the characters slowly begin to understand more about what's happening to them over the course of several episodes, the audience does as well, at the same pace.
 Straczynski notes this type of writing wouldn't work if they were writing for a traditional network.
 "The first episode is written in a way that you could never do a pilot.
-With pilots you have to set up all the rules and explain everything to hook people in," said Stranczynski.
+With pilots you have to set up all the rules and explain everything to hook people in," said Straczynski.
 Instead, taking advantage of the binge-watching model Netflix promotes, the series was written as a continuous 12-hour movie, making it possible to tell the story at a different pace.